gitgauthamhub/2.DevSecOps/README.md

 Note : Now we Create a Linux Server in AWS cloud == Aws Account
 ===============================================================

-What is Firewall == A firewall is a Network Security Before we need to connect to Server
+What is Firewall == A firewall is a Network Security Before we need to connect to particular Server

 2. Firewall --> Checks Inbound and Outbound Traffic